Git Tags: How to Mark Releases and Versions

 Conclusion

-Git tags provide a simple and effective way to mark important points in your project’s history.
-Whether you are managing releases, tracking versions, or maintaining stable checkpoints, tags help bring clarity and structure to your workflow.
-By using annotated tags, following consistent naming conventions, and integrating tagging into your development process, you can significantly improve how your project is organised and shared.
+Git tags provide a simple yet powerful way to mark important points in your project's history.
+Whether you are managing releases, tracking versions, or maintaining stable checkpoints for rollback, tags bring clarity and structure to your workflow.
+They transform a long list of commit hashes into a meaningful timeline of versions that everyone on your team can understand and reference.